anormanangel/Machine-Learning-Zoomcamp/README.md

 # Machine-Learning-Zoomcamp

-This repo contains all my commit for Machine Learning Zoomcamp is a free 4-month course teaching machine learning engineering.
+This repo contains all my commit for Machine Learning Zoomcamp, a free 4-month course teaching machine learning engineering.
 I am using Python for machine learning engineering through to production deployment, build real projects, and join a supportive community.

 The structure